telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 ## Customizing the Headers

-There are two things about the headers that can be customized - the header row and the header cells.
-The header row is modified by setting an appropriate style to the __HeaderRowStyle__ property of the __RadGridView__. {% if site.site_name == 'Silverlight' %}To learn exactly how the style is defined take a look at the {% endif %}[Styling the Header Row]({%slug gridview-styling-header-row%}){% if site.site_name == 'Silverlight' %} topic. {% endif %}The header cell is styled by setting the __HeaderCellStyle__ property of the column, which means that for each column you can have a differently styled header.
+There are two elements on the headers that can be customized:

+* header row - it is modified by setting an appropriate style as __HeaderRowStyle__ of __RadGridView__.
+To learn  how to style it take a look at the [Styling the Header Row]({%slug gridview-styling-header-row%}) topic.
+* header cell - it is styled by setting __HeaderCellStyle__ for the column, which means that for each column you can have a differently styled header.
 To learn more about how to style the header cell take a look at the [Styling the Column Headers]({%slug gridview-styling-column-headers%}) topic.

 ## Hiding the Headers

-The column headers can only be hidden by setting the __ShowColumnHeaders__ property of the __RadGridView__ to __False__.
+Column headers can only be hidden by setting __ShowColumnHeaders__ property of __RadGridView__ to __False__.

 #### __XAML__